EberEHM/POS-proyecto-PHP/vistas/bower_components/bootstrap-datepicker/docs/index.rst

         startDate: '-3d'
     });

-Most options may be provided as data-attributes on the target element:
+Most options Mayo  be provided as data-attributes on the target element:

 .. code-block:: html